- You can't run Confluence on SPARC based hardware. You'll need to use x86 hardware or 64bit derivatives of x86 hardware.

 - You can run Confluence and Confluence Data Center in a virtualized environment (including Docker), but our support team can't assist you with problems related to the environment itself.
 See Running Confluence in a Virtualized Environment

-- Our support team can assist you with any issues deploying Confluence Data Center in AWS using the Cloud Formation Template or Quick Start.
+- Our support team can assist you with deploying Confluence Data Center in AWS using the Cloud Formation Template or Quick Start.
 We won't be able to assist you if you have significantly customised the Cloud Formation Template.

 - We only support the Tomcat version that is bundled with your Confluence version.
 You can't run Confluence in your own application server.
 See Bundled Tomcat and Java versions to see which version of Tomcat was bundled with your Confluence version.